codurance/site/src/_posts/2018-11-17-the-functional-style-part-7.md

 (def triangle (iterate next-row [1]))
 ```

-`iterate` builds a sequence lazily by repeatedly applying the result of the previous iteration to the `next-row` function, starting with the seed value `[1]`, which is a vector containing the number 1.
+In Clojure, `iterate` builds a sequence lazily by repeatedly applying the result of the previous iteration to the `next-row` function, starting with the seed value `[1]`, which is a vector containing the number 1.

 You can then take as many rows from `triangle` as you wish: